lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-Now we simply need to extend our bindings file by adding an entry for each of the node's properties in the _properties_ key:
+Now we need to extend our binding by adding an entry for each of the node's properties under the _properties_ key:

 `dts/bindings/custom-props-basics.yaml`
 ```yaml